- Timing: When data can be added to CSRs and certificates

 This means any desired extra data must be present before Puppet agent attempts to request its catalog for the first time.

-You should populate any extra data when provisioning the node.
+Populate any extra data when provisioning the node.
 If you make an error, see the Troubleshooting section below for information about recovering from failed data embedding.

 Data location and format